Emily-McGovern/Random-functions/README.md

 # Random-functions

-matching_taxonomy to accession number using the NCBI nr database
+Matching_taxonomy to accession number using the NCBI nr database